MicrosoftLearning/mslearn-mlops/documentation/03-github-actions.md

 - A successfully completed Action in your GitHub repo, triggered manually in GitHub.
 - A step in the Action should have submitted a job to the Azure Machine Learning workspace.
-- A successfully completed Azure Machine Learning job.
+- A successfully completed Azure Machine Learning job, shown in the Azure Machine Learning workspace.

 ## Useful resources